PeterMosmans/security-scripts/README.md

 (at your option) any later version.

 positional arguments:
-  target                [TARGET] can be a single (IP) address, an IP range,
+  target                [TARGET] can be a single (IP) address, an IP range, or
-                        eg. 127.0.0.1-255, or multiple comma-separated
+                        multiple comma-separated addressess
-                        addressess

 optional arguments:
-  -h, --help            show this help message and exit --dry-run             only show commands, don't actually do anything -i INPUTFILE, --inputfile INPUTFILE
+  -h, --help            show this help message and exit --dry-run             Only show commands, don't actually do anything -i INPUTFILE, --inputfile INPUTFILE
-                        a file containing targets, one per line -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        A file containing targets, one per line -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         output file containing all scanresults (default
                         analyze_hosts.output
-  --nikto               run a nikto scan
-  -n, --no-portscan     do NOT run a nmap portscan
-  -p PORT, --port PORT  specific port(s) to scan --compact             log as little as possible --queuefile QUEUEFILE
+  --compact             Log as little as possible --queuefile QUEUEFILE
                         the queuefile
-  --resume              resume working on the queue --ssl                 run a ssl scan
+  --resume              Resume working on the queue --debug               Show debug information
-  --sslcert             download SSL certificate --threads THREADS     maximum number of threads --udp                 check for open UDP ports as well --framework           analyze the website and run webscans --allports            run a full-blown nmap scan on all ports -t, --trace           check webserver for HTTP TRACE method -w, --whois           perform a whois lookup --header HEADER       custom header to use for scantools --up                  assume host is up (do not rely on ping probe) --password PASSWORD   Password for HTTP basic host authentication --username USERNAME   Username for HTTP basic host authentication --maxtime MAXTIME     timeout for scans in seconds (default 1200) --timeout TIMEOUT     timeout for requests in seconds (default 10) --debug               Show debug information
   -v, --verbose         Be more verbose

+  --allports            Run a full-blown nmap scan on all ports -n, --no-portscan     Do NOT run a nmap portscan
+  -p PORT, --port PORT  Specific port(s) to scan
+  --up                  Assume host is up (do not rely on ping probe) --udp                 Check for open UDP ports as well

+  --framework           Analyze the website and run webscans --check-redirect      Check for open insecure redirect --nikto               Run a nikto scan
+  --ssl                 Run a ssl scan
+  --sslcert             Download SSL certificate
+  -t, --trace           Check webserver for HTTP TRACE method -w, --whois           Perform a whois lookup

+  --proxy PROXY         Use proxy server (host:port) --timeout TIMEOUT     Timeout for requests in seconds (default 10) --threads THREADS     Maximum number of threads (default 5) --user-agent USER_AGENT
+                        Custom User-Agent to use (default analyze_hosts) --password PASSWORD   Password for HTTP basic host authentication --username USERNAME   Username for HTTP basic host authentication --maxtime MAXTIME     Timeout for scans in seconds (default 1200)
 ```

 ## analyze-hosts.sh